shade-sdev/SteamAppIDFinder/README.md

 # SteamAppIDFinder

-SteamAppIDFinder is class Library for querying the steam store of APPID.
+SteamAppIDFinder is class Library for querying the steam store for APPID.

 ## Installation